Yutong-Dai/personal-blog/content/resources/tex-rmd/_index.md

 ---
 # Overview
 linktitle: LaTex and Rmarkdown Templates
-summary: Templates for lecture notes, homework and cheatsheet.
+summary: Templates for lecture notes, homework and cheatsheet and more.
 weight: 1

 # Page metadata.